Frequently Asked Questions

 | Assessment | Tick-box compliance | Merit-based |

-| Who approves | Council or private certifier | Council only |
+| Who approves | Council or private certifier | Council |

 | Neighbour notification | After approval only | Often required before |